/// Three words: Helping. Urgent. Worms.

 Please help yourselves to tea, coffee and biscuits in the North chapel.

-There is a car park by the north lych gate and a pull in at the south lych gate.
+There is good parking with a car park by the north lych gate, and off road parking along the road beyond, a pull in at the south lych gate and additional south carpark which is opened as necessary.
 The paths are gravel, but there is a pneumatic tyred wheel chair which travels well available and a ramp from the porch to the church floor.

 Our Eucharist Services are held on the second and fourth Sundays of each month at 11:15am.